 - the housing options we provide to young people leaving care

-- how we ensure the safety of those at risk of domestic violence
+- how we ensure the safety of those at risk of domestic abuse

 - the definition of ‘working households’ to include those on zero hours contracts.